-- -a ALPH/--alphabet=ALPH: the language alphabet file - -r X/--transducer_dir=X: take tranducer on directory X (so you don't specify full path for each transducer; note that X must be (back)slash terminated
+- -a ALPH/--alphabet=ALPH: the language alphabet file - -r X/--transducer_dir=X: take transducer on directory X (avoids specifying full path for each transducer); X must be (back)slash terminated - -w DIC/--morpho=DIC: specifies that DIC is a .bin dictionary for the morphological mode.
+Use one -w XXX option for each .bin file, or delimit several .bin filenames with the colon character (:).

-- 13.6.
-CASSYS - -1 TRANSDUCERS_LIST/--transducers_list=TRANSDUCERS_LIST: the transducers list file with their output policy - -s transducer.fst2/--transducer_file=transducer.fst2: a transducer to apply - -m output_policy/--transducer_policy=output_policy: the output policy of the transducer specified - -t TXT/--text=TXT: the text file to be modified, with extension .snt; - -i/--in_place: mean uses the same csc/snt directories for each transducer - -d/--no_create_directory: mean the all snt/csc directories already exist and don't need to be created - -g minus/--negation_operator=minus: uses minus as negation operator for Unitex 2.0 graphs - -g tilde/--negation_operator=tilde: uses tilde as negation operator (default) - -h/--help: display this help
+- 14.6.
+CASSYS - -1 TRANSDUCERS_LIST/--transducers_list=TRANSDUCERS_LIST: the transducers list file with their output policy - -s transducer.fst2/--transducer_file=transducer.fst2: a transducer to apply - -m output_policy/--transducer_policy=output_policy: the output policy of the transducer specified - -t TXT/--text=TXT: the text file to be modified, with extension .snt; - -i/--in_place: means the same csc/snt directories must be used for each transducer - -d/--no_create_directory: mean the all snt/csc directories already exist and don't need to be created - -g minus/--negation_operator=minus: uses minus as negation operator for Unitex 2.0 graphs - -g tilde/--negation_operator=tilde: uses tilde as negation operator (default) - --standoff=: specifies the name and path of the file for the standoff template and launches the creation of the standOff file for the text; - -h/--help: display this help